mcatan01/BigDataAnalysis-Coursework-2/README.md

 Assignment 2 of the module Big Data Analysis:

-Use of basic R functions to explore data, data analysis in R - Supervised Learning
+Use of basic R functions to explore data, data analysis in R - Unsupervised Learning

 # Files